Non-Disclosure Agreement (NDA)

 What is a Non-Disclosure Agreement?

-Non-Disclosure Agreements (NDAs) are legal contracts between two or more parties that designate certain information to be kept confidential.
-NDAs are often used in partnerships, employment, and mergers to protect trade secrets, sensitive information, or proprietary processes.
 The agreement defines the information regarded as confidential, the duties of the receiving party, and the time frame for maintaining confidentiality.
 This protects any interests of trust and prevents leaks of information.
 As either a company or contractor, having an NDA ensures your ideas and information remain protected and private throughout your working relationships.

 When can you use a Non-Disclosure Agreement?